vjeantet/postman/README.md

 #### -m, --mode

 Sets the daemon mode of operation.
-Must be one of: `logger`, `postback`.
+Must be one of: `logger`, `postback`, `smart`, and `hipchat`

-The `logger` mode is mainly for debugging/testing purposes and it will "spit out" the raw email message data into stdout whenever a new mail arrives at the specified IMAP mailbox.
+The `logger` mode is mainly for debugging/testing purposes and it will "spit out" the raw email message data into stdout whenever a new mail arrives at the specified IMAP mailbox.  `smart` gives just info about the email in the logs.  `hipchat` will send the message to a hipchat room, need to specify room name and room authentication.

 In `postback` mode, Postman will grab the raw email message data and perform a **POST** request to an endpoint of your choosing.
 This mode allows for the following additional parameters: